A fast and precise methodology to search for and analyse strongly lensed gravitational-wave events: Example analysis

 \section{Example analysis}

-As a practical example, we inject the signal from a spinning, precessing binary black hole merger generated with \textsc{IMRPhenomPv2}, with parameters listed in the second column of Table~\ref{tab:InjParams}, into synthetic stationary, Gaussian noise for a network of 3 detectors (LIGO-Livingston, LIGO-Hanford, and Virgo) at design sensitivity \cite{aLIGOdesign,TheVirgo:2014hva}.
+As a practical example, we inject the signal from a spinning, precessing binary black hole merger generated with \textsc{IMRPhenomPv2}, with parameters listed in the second column of Table~\ref{tab:InjParams}, into synthetic stationary, Gaussian noise for a network of 3 detectors (LIGO-Livingston, LIGO-Hanford, and Virgo) at design sensitivity \citep{aLIGOdesign, TheVirgo:2014hva}.
 This event has a network SNR of $\sim 23$.
-We then inject the event's lensed counterpart image, with relative magnification between the two events $\mu_{rel} = 2$, relative Morse factor $n_{21} = 0.5$, and relative time delay $t_{21} = 14$ hr.
-Throughout this analysis, we use a uniform prior for the relative magnification ($\mu_{\rm rel}\in [0.01,20]$), the time-delay ($t_{21} \in [-0.1,0.1]\, \rm s$), chirp mass ($\mathcal{M}_{c} \in [10, 100]\,M_{\odot}$), and mass ratio ($q \in [0.1, 1]$); the spin distribution is isotropic.
+We then inject the event's lensed counterpart image, with relative magnification between the two events $\mu_{\mathrm{rel}} = 2$, relative Morse factor $n_{21} = 0.5$, and relative time delay $t_{21} = 14$ hr.
+Throughout this analysis, we use a uniform prior for the relative magnification ($\mu_{\rm rel}\in [0.01,20]$), the time-delay ($t_{21} \in [t_{21}-0.1, t_{21}+0.1]\, \rm s$), the chirp mass ($\mathcal{M}_{c} \in [10, 100]\,M_{\odot}$ , with $\mathcal{M}_{c} = (m_{1}m_{2})^{3/5}/(m_{1}+m_{2})^{1/5}$ where $m_{1 ,2}$ are the component masses), and mass ratio ($q \in [0.1, 1]$, with $q = m_{2}/m_{1}$); the spin distribution is isotropic.
+The prior on the Morse factor is a discrete uniform distribution over the three possible values ($n_{1} \in \{0, 0.5, 1\}$) and the prior in Morse factor difference is a discrete uniform distribution over the four possible values ($n_{21} \in \{0, 0.5, 1, 1.5 \}$)\footnote{The negative value $n_{21} = -0.5$ is equivalent to the transformation $n_{21} = 1.5$, and the negative value $n_{21} = -1$ is equivalent to $n_{21} = 1$.
+Thus, we do not consider them.}.
 These priors do not include results from lens modelling of the inferred astrophysical population of binary black holes.

 To analyse this lensed pair, we perform four nested sampling runs.
 Firstly, we analyse the two injections under the non-lensed hypothesis.
 Secondly, we estimate the parameters of one of the events under the lensing hypothesis.
 Thirdly, we obtain the conditioned evidence $p(d_2|d_1,\mathcal H_L)$, by sampling the second event's likelihood based on the earlier lensed parameter estimation, thereby also obtaining the relative image properties (see Fig.~\ref{fig:CornerLensing}).